innoave/valid/README.md

 * Separation of the validation process itself and presentation of validation errors
 * One common error type for all kind of validation errors
 * Accumulation of multiple constraint violations
-* The `ValidationError` is designed to help with composing detailed and helpful error messages for targeted to users of an application.
+* The `ValidationError` is designed to help with composing detailed and helpful error messages
+  targeted to users of an application.
 Localization or internationalization of error messages is not scope of this crate.
 * The core functionality has no dependencies to 3rd party crates